axblueblader/newsfeed-service/README.md

 It's generally better to let user upload directly to storage via a signed url with fast expiration.\
 For validation requirements, we can configure it using Bucket policy from the cloud provider

-- Webhook API called after an image is uploaded successfully to cloud storage
+- Webhook API called after an image is uploaded successfully to cloud storage.
+This API can then resize and convert the uploaded image to JPG 600x600 and replace it in the same URL

 ```curl
 curl --location --request PUT 'https://newsfeed-service-ogwuwsx3mq-de.a.run.app/posts/images' \